 In this post, we look at what the process looks like without a dedicated reporting method, why ad hoc reporting solutions add unnecessary risk, how you can control what used to be chaotic in a streamlined workflow with HackerOne Response, and how a team of experts is ready to help you reduce risk while still accelerating resolution times.

 Life Without a Dedicated Reporting Method

-When someone discovers a potential vulnerability on your website or in your products, the lack of an easy-to-find VDP means you’ll probably never know, or worse, others will know before you do.
+When someone discovers a potential vulnerability on your website or in your products, the lack of an easy-to-find responsible disclosure policy means you’ll probably never know -- or worse, others will know before you do.
 But, even if a hacker does manage to contact your organization, the lack of a structured process typically adds delays, or may even prevent the report from ever reaching the appropriate teams.